Generalized system identification with stable spline kernels: An Interior Point (IP) Approach

 \begin{theorem}[Convergence Properties] Consider any optimization problem of the form~\eqref{genELQP} satisfying \eqref{details nailed down}.
-If $\mathcal{F}_+(+\infty)\ne\emptyset$ and condition \eqref{injectivity condition} holds, then Algorithm \ref{IPalgo} is implementable, the sets $\mathcal{F}_+(\tau)$ are non-empty, convex, and compact for all $\tau\ge 0$, the central path is well-defined, and every cluster point of the central path as $\mu\downarrow 0$ is a KKT point for \eqref{genELQP}. \end{theorem}
+If $\mathcal{F}_+(+\infty)\ne\emptyset$ and \eqref{injectivity condition} holds, then Algorithm \ref{algor} is implementable, the sets $\mathcal{F}_+(\tau)$ are non-empty, convex, and bounded for all $\tau> 0$, the central path is well-defined, and every cluster point of the central path as $\mu\downarrow 0$ is a KKT point for \eqref{genELQP}. \end{theorem}

-The proof of this result follows standard techniques from the literature, e.g. see \cite{KMNY91,AravkinBurkePillonetto2013}.
-For further details on the complexity of the method and on rates of convergence, see \cite{Wri96}.